Porting Applications using Recipes

 Testing

-• Install the packages for your Linux distribution on the "Build Instructions" of the software, see if it builds on your system first (if packages for your distribution is not available, search for Debian/Ubuntu equivalents).
+• Install the packages for your Linux distribution on the "Build Instructions" of the software, if you don't have the knowledge to separate build tools from library dependencies see if it builds on your system first (if packages for your distribution is not available, search for Debian/Ubuntu equivalents).

-If you run make r.recipe-name and it builds successfully, feel free to add the build tools on the bootstrap.sh script (for native builds) or the redox-base-containerfile configuration file (for Podman builds).
+If you run make r.recipe-name and it builds successfully, feel free to add the build tools on the redox-base-containerfile configuration file (for Podman builds) or the bootstrap.sh script (for native builds).

-The bootstrap.sh script and redox-base-containerfile covers the build tools required by recipes on demo.toml
+The redox-base-containerfile and bootstrap.sh script covers the build tools required by recipes on the demo.toml filesystem configuration.

 Building/Testing The Program